trdroid/Android-Examples/Activities/ActivityLifeCycle/README.md

 ### On Device Configuration Changes

-> On a device configuration change, the activity is destroyed and a new activity is created.
+> Android destroys the activity and creates a new one when the device configuration changes at "runtime".

 <b><i> On Device Rotation </i></b>